EvolSoft/PopupAlerts/README.md

 **EvolSoft Website:** http://www.evolsoft.tk

-***This Plugin uses PocketMine 1.5 API.
-You can't install it on old versions of PocketMine and this plugin works only with MCPE v0.11.0 and later.***<br>
-***This Plugin is a CustomAlerts extension and uses CustomAlerts API 1.2.
-THIS MEANS THAT YOU NEED TO INSTALL CustomAlerts v1.6 PLUGIN TO USE PopupAlerts***
+***This Plugin is a CustomAlerts extension and uses CustomAlerts API 2.0.
+THIS MEANS THAT YOU NEED TO INSTALL CustomAlerts v1.8 PLUGIN TO USE PopupAlerts***

-Messages can be configured simply from default CustomAlerts config.yml<br>
+Messages can be configured simply from the CustomAlerts configuration file<br>
 Please read the documentation to see how to configure PopupAlerts

+## Donate

+Support the development of this plugin with a small donation by clicking [:dollar: here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=flavius.c.1999@gmail.com&lc=US&item_name=www.evolsoft.tk&no_note=0&cn=&curency_code=EUR&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted).
+Thank you :smile:

 ## Documentation